 O’Banion and the rest of the gang quickly made a name for themselves and soon attracted more mobsters to join the ranks of the gang.

 Including, Samuel “Nails” Morton a Jewish gangster who would become more like a mentor and a “senior board member” to O’Banion.
 Louis “Two Guns” Alterie, who would become the gang’s top gunman, and “Dapper Dan” McCarthy, a union racketeer and hijacker.

 Maxie Eisen, another Jewish mobster who wasn’t part of the gang as such but a very close friend and “senior board member”

-In the 1920’s, with the passing of the Prohibition Laws, O’Banion start making connections and arrangements for beer, whiskey and other alcohol in Canada.
+In the 1920s, with the passing of the Prohibition Laws, through “Nails” Morton, O’Banion made connections and arrangements for the delivery of beer, whiskey, and other alcohol in Canada.

-They soon eliminated the rest of the competition so that the O’Banion mob ruled the North Side and the Gold Coast, the Gold Coast was a wealthy and lucrative area of Chicago situated on the northern lakefront.
+They soon eliminated the rest of the competition by muscling in on them or by providing higher-quality alcohol than them so that the O’Banion mob ruled the North Side and the Gold Coast.
+The Gold Coast was a wealthy and lucrative area of Chicago situated on the northern lakefront.

 O’Banion married Viola Kaniff in 1921, and bought an interest in William Schofield’s Flower Shop on North State Street as a legitimate front business, Schofield’s became the florist of choice for mob funerals, which was a good investment in those times.